hotei/mdserver/README-mdserver.md

  * .md
  * .mdown
  * .markdown
-* Standalone webserver executable is about 6.5 MB with go 1.4.2
+* Standalone webserver executable is medium sized (for go)
+	* go 1.4.2 file is about 6.5 MB
+	* go 1.5rc1 file is about 8.2 MB
-* supply a list of dirs if you want to exclude them from processing
+* you can supply a list of dirs if you want to exclude them from processing
-* port number served is easily changed - default is 8281 (a random pick)
+* IP and port number served is set by flag - default is 8281 (a random pick)
 * can be run at "localhost" if appropriate (more secure, but can't be used from other computers)
-* refreshes list every 5 minutes (setable)
+* refreshes list every 5 minutes (flag setable)

 ### Limitations